 Most of them are minor bumps on your travel writing journey.

-Over the years I’ve lost a handful of assignments due to various circumstances, including poor timing, sloth (on my part), magazines going under, or new editors taking over a magazine.
-And, I’ve run into my share of less-than-professional editors out there (yes, Virginia, there are a few unscrupulous editors who don’t deserve their position).
+Over the years I’ve lost a handful of assignments due to various circumstances, including poor timing, magazines going under, or new editors taking over a magazine.
+And, I’ve run into my share of less-than-professional editors out there (yes, Virginia, there are a few unscrupulous editors who don’t deserve their position.)

 Other problems I’ve encountered include uncooperative museum curators, unhelpful or lazy tourist agency or CVB personnel, and a few other reasons why some of my stories never got to see the light of day.

-But, despite these glitches, I’ve still had close to 1,000 articles published!
-Even with all these bumps in the road, I’ve proven that it’s possible to get published anyway.
-There's no reason why you can't get published, too.
+But, despite these glitches, I’ve still had more than 1,000 articles published!
+Even with all these bumps in the road, I’ve shown that it’s possible to get published anyway.

 If you’re actually confronted by a potentially sticky situation, ask yourself “What’s the very worst that could happen?”